Underfloor Heating Overview

 Improved Air Quality & Well Being - As UFH is a form of radiant heating rather than convection heating it means that harmful bacteria and pollen cannot circulate as freely resulting in an improved air quality within your home.
 This is a major benefit to asthma sufferers or those with allergies.

 Underfloor heating is very flexible and simple to install.
 It can be easily added to an existing building, perhaps as part of a conservatory or kitchen extension, or it can be installed as the main heating system for a new build project either domestic or commercial.

 It can be used alongside traditional radiators or as the sole heating system for a property using either a traditional boiler or any of the emerging renewable heat sources such as ground source and air source heat pumps.

 A number of factors will influence the decision over which components are required for any given type of application.
 Some of these factors include the number of rooms to be heated, the size of the rooms and the floor construction of the property.

-To get the best out of your underfloor heating system it is important that you have the system properly specified by a professional who can provide heat loss calculations and pipe layouts based on your plans.
+To get the best out of your underfloor heating system it is important that you have the system properly specified by a professional or company that specialises in UFH system design.
 If you do not already have these why not let us take care of this for you?
-We can provide a full heat loss calculation and CAD design from your set of plans or drawings.
+We can provide a full system design including CAD pipe layout from your set of plans or drawings.